"Every good hunter is uneasy in the depths of his conscience when faced with the death he is about to inflict on this enchanting animal."

-In a recent issue of Hunting Retriever magazine, Rich Carpenter discussed why some people enjoy running their dogs in hunt tests and yet they don't hunt.
+In Hunting Retriever magazine, Rich Carpenter discussed why some people run their dogs in hunt tests.
+And yet they don't hunt.

-If you are a non-hunter, could you be doing your dog a disservice?
+If you own a retriever and don't hunt, are you doing your dog a disservice?

-I remember the first time Chip retrieved a freshly-killed bird.
-He brought it back to me with a look on his face that clearly said, "Wow!
+I remember the first time my dog, Chip, retrieved a freshly killed bird.
+He brought it back to me with a look that plainly said, "Wow!
 THIS is what I was meant to do!"
-He had retrieved many times before - balls, sticks, frisbees, bumpers and even dead birds - but to him, this was different.
+He had retrieved many things before, but this time it was different.
 His instincts had kicked in.

-If you don't hunt because you don't know how or where or maybe you don't have any of the equipment, speak up.
+Speak up if you would like to hunt, but don't know how to or where to go.
 Many hunters are passionate about their sport and would be glad to talk to you about it.
 If you have a good attitude and a sincere desire to learn, you might be able to talk one of them into an invite on one of their hunts.

 But maybe you don't hunt because you might have to kill something.
 And you don't want to do it.
 I understand.
 Many hunters feel a pang when they've killed an animal or a bird, but it is the way of nature.

-We are so far removed from our food, we often forget those steaks we bought - so nicely set in a little tray and wrapped in plastic - were once a cow.
+We are so far removed from our food, that we often forget those steaks we bought were once a cow.
 A peaceful, grass-eating animal.
 We don't think about that because we didn't participate in killing that animal or cutting it into pieces to store in our refrigerator.

 And that's okay.
 The cows and pigs and chickens on display in the grocery store were bred and raised for exactly that.

-Wild game on the other hand often die a violent death - sometimes being eaten alive.
-Or they could be injured and, if unable to fend for itself, die a slow death from starvation.
+On the other hand wild game often die a violent death - sometimes being eaten alive.
+Or it could be injured and, if unable to fend for itself, die a slow death from starvation.

 As hunters, we owe it to the game we hunt, to provide a quick, clean death.
 But when the shot goes awry and a bird is injured, a well-trained retriever is the best bet to find that bird and save it from a painful, lingering death.